NikoBiele/RayTraceHeatTransfer.jl/README.md

 Instead of 16, choose the number you prefer.

-If you're using Jupyter notebook run
+If you're using Jupyter notebook run:

 ```julia
 using IJulia